Todd Edwards: Artistry

 Edwards's style of music production features four-on-the-floor swing beats and is characterized by vocal samples cut into tiny fragments and reassembled.
 Writing for The Wire, Simon Reynolds described his style as "cross-hatching brief snatches of vocals into a melodic-percussive honeycomb of blissful hiccups."
 His earlier records were heavily inspired by other house music producers such as Todd Terry, Masters at Work and MK.

-Over time, he began developing his own style, with his techniques of chopping samples becoming an early characteristic of speed garage and later 2-step garage.
+Over time, Edwards began developing his own style, with his techniques of chopping samples becoming an early characteristic of speed garage and later 2-step garage.
 In separate interviews about his favorite tracks, he included songs by Roy Davis Jr., TJR, Armand van Helden, and other artists from the US and UK garage scenes.

-His remix of St Germain's "Alabama Blues" was included in Pitchfork's list of the top 30 best house tracks of the 1990s.
+Edwards's remix of St Germain's "Alabama Blues" was included in Pitchfork's list of the top 30 best house tracks of the 1990s.
 Ben Cardew described Edwards's technique as a refinement of MK's style, calling it a "buoyantly rhythmic and geometrically patterned mosaic," which served as an inspiration for Daft Punk.
 The remixes have also been featured on The Guardian's list of the best UK garage tracks, ranking at number 16, and on Rolling Stone's top 200 Greatest Dance Songs of All Time, ranking at number 138.

 Personal life

 Edwards currently resides in Los Angeles, where he relocated in 2013 following his work on Random Access Memories.
 He has two rabbits named Anubis and Q-Tip.
-He began a romantic relationship with singer-songwriter Michael Horgan, also known as Mystic Aytch, after the two attended Daft Punk's Grammy party in 2014.
+Edwards began a romantic relationship with singer-songwriter Michael Horgan, also known as Mystic Aytch, after the two attended Daft Punk's Grammy party in 2014.
 Horgan released his debut single "Herbology" with Edwards in 2023.
 In February 2025, he announced their engagement on Instagram before a show in Paris.

 Todd Edwards became a committed Christian in the 1990s after he had negative experiences with religion during his youth.
 His faith is subtly reflected in his music, as many of his compositions include hidden messages and vocal samples containing religious phrases, often layered within his signature production style.
-In a 2021 interview with The Guardian, he revealed that he had been experiencing a crisis of faith, admitting "Me and God are seeing other people right now, that’s what I say.
+In a 2021 interview with The Guardian, Edwards revealed that he had been experiencing a crisis of faith, admitting "Me and God are seeing other people right now, that’s what I say.
 I just try to practice the good things from Christianity. [...]
 I have to confess: sorry, I’m struggling with it."
-In a 2025 interview for Buds Digest, he expressed that he identified as a "deconstructed Christian" and that he required therapy to help him accept himself.
+In a 2025 interview for Buds Digest, Edwards expressed that he identified as a "deconstructed Christian"; further, he required therapy to help him accept himself.